indegenius/penguin-project-1/readme.md

 Felling great because it all works.
 Just have to find the bugs...

 Spent all dy chasing the bug until Jackson Reeves helped me take the program apart in Office Hours

+## DAy 3
+Finishd and added Audio but cut the animation of the images as the effect was not good looking